caesarakalaeii/noita_shock_mod/ReadMe.md

 Check if everything works as expected, put on the electrodes, and have "fun".

 ## Common Problems:

-If I find any Problems to be commonly occurring, I'll add them here
+If I find any Problems to be commonly occurring, I'll add them here.

 ## TODO: